RamakrishnaReddyPalkala/Anime-data-Analysis/README.md

-###### Key Insights
+##### Key Insights

-User ratings are mostly positive – very few anime are rated poorly.
+-- User ratings are mostly positive – very few anime are rated poorly.

-Popularity does not equal quality – hidden gems exist that are highly rated but not widely known.
+-- Popularity does not equal quality – hidden gems exist that are highly rated but not widely known.

-TV anime dominate – typically 12–26 episodes per season.
+-- TV anime dominate – typically 12–26 episodes per season.

-Genre trends – mainstream genres like Action and Comedy dominate, but niche genres exist for targeted audiences.
+-- Genre trends – mainstream genres like Action and Comedy dominate, but niche genres exist for targeted audiences.

-Production concentration – a few studios produce the majority of influential anime.
+-- Production concentration – a few studios produce the majority of influential anime.**

 ###### Real-World Applications

     For streaming platforms: Improve recommendation systems by highlighting underrated, highly rated anime.

     For studios: Optimize production strategies (shorter, higher-quality shows tend to rate better).

     For fans: Discover hidden gems outside of mainstream popular titles.